Apesinola-Olajumoke/Apesinola-Olajumoke/README.md

 - Organized inboxes, calendars, and task systems
 - Created SOPs to streamline recurring admin tasks

-> ⚠️ Some client work is private due to confidentiality.

----

 ## 🧪 Current & Upcoming Projects